 Long Porch Camp

 A summer and weekend retreat for a family of five, it was designed to accommodate their large extended family.
-To reduce its scale, it is broken into three parts – a garage, a main house, and a separate guest house, rambling sideways across a hill leading down to the lake.
+To reduce its scale, it is broken into three parts – a garage, a main house, and a separate guest house, rambling sideways across the hill leading down to the lake.
+The three buildings are set in the hillside, diminishing exposure to winter winds while maximizing south light and views.
+They also protect a courtyard between them centered on a firepit.
 Vertical cedar siding is stained a dark blue/grey which also reduces its presence in the forest opening, half hidden from the water.

 Douglas fir timber framing is pieced together with great precision and the warmth of hand-made craft.
 Wrought iron handrail brackets and tie bars along with sliding barn doors, stone fireplace hearths and chimney add to the historic artisanal spirit.